ODNZSL/nzsl-online/README.md

 [![Issue Count](https://codeclimate.com/github/ODNZSL/nzsl-online/badges/issue_count.svg)](https://codeclimate.com/github/ODNZSL/nzsl-online)
 [![Waffle.io - Columns and their card count](https://badge.waffle.io/ODNZSL/nzsl-online.svg?columns=all)](https://waffle.io/ODNZSL/nzsl-online)

+## Browser support

+As of May 2020 this app supports:

+* IE10+
+* Last two versions of evergreen browsers

+IE 10 support is currently important for some sections of our user-base.

 ## Getting Started

 Please read the accompanying CONTRIBUTING.md (in progress) before you follow the setup steps.